jbukoski/PotentialNaturalRegeneration/README.md

     1. :black_square_button: were available for forest regeneration 20 years ago (or at the beginning of the Fagan time-series) (this is used to generate the non-regeneration random points); :heavy_exclamation_mark:**These can just be binary rasters** if that is easiest.
     1. I think **we do not want stratified random sampling** at this time.
 Let's try the random sampling functionality in GEE and see how it goes.
     1. :black_square_button: We also need a definition of 'available for regeneration': That would include agriculture and pasture for sure.
-    1. :black_square_button: We also need a definition of non-potentially restorable: Urban, water, wetlands, native grasslands, etc;
+    1. :black_square_button: We also need a definition of non-potentially restorable: Urban, water, wetlands, native grasslands, etc; ([see 10th point of "About layers" section](#about-layers))
     1. :black_square_button: that are available for forest regeneration now (this is used for the predictions); :heavy_exclamation_mark:**These can just be binary rasters** if that is easiest.
     1. :black_square_button: It would be good to discuss with Hawthorne as well which year would be the best to measure forest cover; **[This seems to have already defined/solved on  Matt's data section](#matts-data)**. **Could anyone confirm?**
-    1.  :question: how to measure restorable and non-restorable areas.
+    1.  :question: how to measure restorable and non-restorable areas.([see 10/11th point of "About layers" section](#about-layers))
     1. :black_square_button: we need to decide what will be our "current" scenario and the best data for using in each variable as they may have different data of updates.